Monday, September 6th, 2010

 Children of Charles Steelman "I"

 (1).
 Gartery (or Gartrey, Gartre, Gartara) Steelman (~1731) was probably the first child of Charles and Margaret Steelman.
 Whether there were more children by this couple is not known at this time.
-In a Richard Somers account book for January 1774: Folio 75, Gartre Steelman (email courtesy Glenn Bingham, 19 July 2009).
-Possibly did not marry.
+Gartery is in a Richard Somers account book for January 1774: Folio 75, Gartre Steelman (email courtesy Glenn Bingham, 19 July 2009). possibly did not marry.

-1739 Will of Peter Scull of Great Egg Harbor, Gloucester County, yeoman; will of: Wife Jane.
+1739 November 7 – Gloucester County, New Jersey: Will of Peter Scull of Great Egg Harbor, Gloucester County, yeoman; will of: Wife Jane.
 Sons – Peter Scull, Philip Scull, Samuel Scull (the home plantation and 216 ½ acres, one-third of which fronts upon the river line), Daniel Scull (216 ½ acres between Peter and Samuel Scull, one-third upon the river line), David Scull (likewise) and John Scull.
 Daughters – Marey Lake, Pashance Truax, Elizabeth Tounsen, Ann Scull.
 Granddaughter – Gartrey Steelman.
 Executors – Nathan Lake, Samuel Scull.
 Witnesses – John English, Daniel Scull, Benjamin Utter, James Marsh.
 Affirmed 7 November 1739.

 (Lib.
 4, page 207, New Jersey Colonial Documents, Calendar of Wills, Volume 2, page 422)